 No BBQ is complete without refreshing drinks that double as palette changers.
 Here are some brilliantly boozy cocktails http://eluxemagazine.com/magazine/vegan-cocktail-recipes-for-summer/ (and a list of their health benefits – you’re welcome!)

 With that, we conclude our list of amazing recipes to help you host or contribute to a Vegan BBQ.
-DiMare Design wishes you a fun-for-all, cruelty-free holiday!
+DiMare Design wishes you a fun-for-all, Check my site BBQ smokers for all your smoking needs!
+Glad smoking everybody!